zenbeam/shubham-dataviz/critique-by-design.md

 - Two people felt the number of drugs shown was overwhelming.
 - All three suggested collapsing categories to "harm to users vs harm to others".

 From this feedback, I realized the redesign should focus on clarity, simplicity, and narrative framing.
 It also convinced me that I should move beyond a refined stacked bar and try a different chart type.

+PS: I was hesitating to remove detail at this point, since personally, I'm a nerd for visualizations that you could spend hours on and keep finding interesting facts hidden.
+However, the task at hand demanded simplicity and focus over extraneous technical details like how mortality of cannabis is lower than almost all drugs on the chart or how apparently LSD and Mushrooms users cause almost no harm to others.

 ---